BIOGRAPHY: Dr. Scott Watson

 To learn more, visit www.scottwatsonmusic.com.

 Dr. Scott Watson has taught instrumental and elective music in the Parkland School District (Allentown, PA) for 30+ years and serves as adjunct professor for several Philadelphia area universities.
-He is a frequently commissioned composer with more than 80 published pieces for band and strings at all levels that have been performed at venues around the world, including the Academy of Music (Philadelphia), the Midwest Clinic (Chicago) and the White House (Washington, D.C.).
+He is a frequently commissioned composer with approximately 90 published pieces for band and strings at all levels that have been performed at venues around the world, including the Academy of Music (Philadelphia), the Midwest Clinic (Chicago) and the White House (Washington, D.C.).
 He is an exclusive composer for Alfred Publications and a contributor and clinician for their Sound Innovations band series.
 Watson has presented numerous workshops/clinics for music educators, frequently serves as guest conductor for honor band festivals, and is the author of the highly regarded music education text, Using Technology to Unlock Musical Creativity (©2011, Oxford University Press).
 To learn more, visit www.scottwatsonmusic.com.